hueyywennn/project11/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

 ### Project Overview
-develop a predictive model for heart disease diagnosis using machine learning techniques.
+This project aims to develop a predictive model for heart disease diagnosis using machine learning techniques.
+By analyzing key medical attributes, the model can help detect the presence of heart disease and assist healthcare professionals in early diagnosis and treatment.

 ### Dataset
 (https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/data)